(Includes DD 214/Separation Documents, Personnel Records, and/or Medical Records)

 You may use this system if you are:

 - A military veteran, or

 - Next of kin of a deceased, former member of the military.
 The next of kin can be any of the following:

 - Surviving spouse that has not remarried

-Who Can Request Official Military Personnel File (OMPF)
+Who Can Request Official Military Personnel Files (OMPF)

-Records with a discharge date of 1951 or after are non-archival and are maintained under the Federal Records Center program.
+These records are non-archival and are maintained under the Federal Records Center program.
 Non-archival records are subject to access restrictions.
-Learn more

 - the next-of-kin (un-remarried widow or widower, son, daughter, father, mother, brother or sister)

-Use the link at the top of this page to get started using eVetRecs or visit eVetRecs Help and FAQ to learn more.
+- Use the link at the top of this page to get started using eVetRecs or Standard Form 180 (SF 180).

 Your request must contain certain basic information for us to locate your service records.
 This information includes: